ultra-rony/MvpRetrofit/README.md

 }
 ```

-# Add this interface to
+# Add this interface to MainActivity

 ```ruby